 It is envisaged that the contents of this document will be discussed and agreed in a face-to-face meeting early in the project lifecycle.

+Partnership with Operon Ltd.

+freshEHR Clinical Informatics Ltd. are partnering with Operon Ltd. (http://operon.systems/) in this project.
+Operon Ltd. will host the sandbox openEHR Clinical Data Repository environment and provide additional modelling resource.

+We also intend to invoice through Operon Ltd.

 Modelling and mapping GEL data